rieckpil/testing-spring-boot-applications-masterclass/README.md

 ## Running the Tests

+_Replace `./mvnw` with `mvnw.cmd` if you're running on Windows._

-Run all **unit** tests with: `mvn test`
+Run all **unit** tests with: `./mvnw test`

 Run all **integration & web** tests:

 1. Make sure no Docker containers are currently running: `docker ps`
-2. Execute `mvn failsafe:integration-test failsafe:verify`
+2. Execute `./mvnw failsafe:integration-test failsafe:verify`

 Run **all tests** together:

 1. Make sure no Docker container is currently running: `docker ps`
-2. Execute `mvn verify`
+2. Execute `./mvnw verify`

 Skip all tests (don't do this at home):

-1. Execute `mvn -Dmaven.test.skip=true verify`
+1. Execute `./mvnw -Dmaven.test.skip=true verify`

 # Troubleshooting Setup Issues

 ## The tests are failing, but I still want to build the project

-You can pass `-DskipTests` to `mvn clean package` if you experience test failures: `mvn clean package -DskipTests` to build the application without running any unit test.
+You can pass `-DskipTests` to `./mvnw clean package` if you experience test failures: `./mvnw clean package -DskipTests` to build the application without running any unit test.

 Next, make sure you have the latest version of this project (run `git pull`) and ensure the [build status is green](https://github.com/rieckpil/testing-spring-boot-applications-masterclass/actions).